 The Misner Plan offers both information and support for you as you seek to transform your life and improve your productivity, not to mention increase your outlook for a long and healthy life.
 In the process of doing changing how you eat, many ailments, conditions and even diseases may simply disappear.
 There are three phases we followed after Ivan received his diagnosis: The 8-Day Detox, Post Detox and Happily Ever After.

-On this Misner Plan site, you will find articles and blog posts with our personal experiences, struggles and successes, as well as upcoming contributions from other well-informed and renowned health-care professionals.
+On this Misner Plan site, you will find articles and blog posts with our personal experiences, struggles and successes, as well as contributions from other well-informed and renowned health-care professionals.
 You will find recipes using the specific food list Ivan has been using during his recovery.
 As you read through the content, please share anything you feel would be of benefit with your own social media followers and join in the conversation on the blog page.
-We invite you to pour a cup of green tea, get comfy and spend some time browsing our site and becoming familiar with the contents of this site.
+We invite you to pour a cup of green tea, get comfy and spend some time browsing our site and becoming familiar with the contents of it.

 Your success means so much to us, and we are very thrilled you have found the Misner Plan!

 Some time ago I made the commitment to have yearly physicals as recommended by the medical profession.
 Each year my test results have been very good–my blood pressure good, my heart great and my blood work strong; however, in early 2012, I am very glad my primary doctor jumped quickly on what he felt was not a good PSA for me to have at my age, even though it was just a slightly elevated level.
 He referred me to a very competent and, I realized later, fairly conservative urologist.
 When the ultrasound he did showed a small lesion, he felt it would be a good idea to perform a biopsy.